theupdateframework/taps/tap14.md

 `FOLDER_NAME` MUST NOT contain any subdirectories.
 In most cases, `MAJOR_VERSION` should match `FOLDER_NAME`.
-For backwards compatability, version 1 should be assumed to be in the top-level repository with no directory named 1.
+For backwards compatability, version 1 should be assumed to be in the top-level repository with no directory named 1. `ROOT_FILENAME` is the name of the root metadata file in the new specification version. `ROOT_DIGEST` is the digest of the new root metadata file.

+A repository should generate all TUF metadata, including root metadata, for all TUF versions that the repository supports.
+Any update to TUF targets or delegations should be reflected across all of these versions.

 ## Changes to TUF clients